panoschron97/Library_system_in_java/README.md

-# Library System in Java with Graphical Interface
+# Library system in Java with graphical interface

 This repository contains a Java-based library system with a graphical user interface (GUI).
 It allows users to manage books and magazines within a library providing functionalities to add, search and display library resources.